 Select a site that's practical to convert into a garden and allow room to expand.
 Consider:

 - Do you have full sun?
 Partial sun?
 Shade? is the soil rocky, loamy, sandy, clay, or gravel?
 Does is drain well?
 Is your site flat or hilly?
 Near water?
 What's the elevation?

-- Learn what's optimal from the Maryland Native Plant Society or your local native plant society.
+- Learn what's optimal from the Maryland Native Plant Society.

 Plant in the spring or fall months and on cooler days.